balunist/mbp_docs2/source/usage/advanced/mfgmodel.rst

 Manufacturing Model
 ===================

-The post-mapping task  **Manufacturing Model** provides a convienent way to create a manufacturing model (MM) and setup for the selected mapped board.
+The post-mapping task  **Manufacturing Model** provides a convenient way to create a manufacturing model (MM) and setup for the selected mapped board.

 Using this task has the following advantages: